AlexSmall96/Portfolio-Project-1/README.md

 ## Testing
 ### Resizing Browser ###

 Once I was happy with the overall layout and style of the project, I began testing.
-Firstly, I checked all pages at different browser sizes in dev tools to ensure they maintained their structural integrity and looked visually appealing.
+Firstly, I checked all pages in dev tools at the browser sizes : Mobile S - 320px, Mobile M - 375px, Mobile L - 425xp, Tablet 768px, Laptop - 1024px and 4K - 2560px, to ensure they maintained their structural integrity and looked visually appealing.
-The menu and bookings pages looked good but there were issues with the home page.
+The menu and bookings pages looked good at all sizes but there were issues with the home page.

 The first issue I noticed was at Mobile S - 320px, the Menu and Reservations links wouldn't fit on the same line.
 This looked unprofessional as the boxes weren't lined up.
  ![](documentation/links-overflow-before.png)